 Also, Aerospace History Nuggets on the US Navy SCAT VTOL and the Republic Aircraft RAC-730 SSTO aerospaceplane.

 It is available in three formats.
 Firstly, it can be downloaded directly from me for the low, low price of $10.00.
 Second, it can be purchased as a professionally printed volume through Magcloud; third, it can be procured in both formats.
 To get the download, simply pay for it here through paypal.

 To get the printed version (or print + PDF version), visit my MagCloud page:

-Also available: the V3N3 Addendum.
-This contains 30 pages formatted for 11X17.
+Also available: the V3N4 Addendum.
+This contains 49 pages formatted for 11X17.
 Includes larger and improved versions of all the CAD diagrams produced for V3N4, as well as larger versions of some of the illustrations from the X-20 and F-4(FVS) articles (as well as a number of illustrations that did not appear in the X-20 article):